goessner/microjam-docs/docs/installation.md

 ## Create Navigation Sidebar

-Create a markdown file named according your pages entry.
+Create a markdown file named according your pages `use` metadata entry.
 ```
 "use": [ { "uri": "navigation.md" } ],
 ```